When breast cancer hits home

 Well, I knew from my line of work that I was facing a really big battle.
 I also knew I had to be my own best advocate, so I learned as much as I could.
 I read all the latest research and reached out to everyone I knew who had experience with this disease.

 Through it all, my husband was my champion.
 He tried to help me see the bright side of things as new information came in.
 We both dug in together and worked with my oncologist, the surgeons and nurses to find a path forward.
-Now, it’s five years later and I feel blessed every day to be living without cancer.
+Now, it’s more than five years later and I feel blessed every day to be living without cancer.

 I wish the same for all women facing triple-negative breast cancer, and I want to remain optimistic about the future.
 Can you explain why triple-negative breast cancer is so challenging – and how your research is trying to meet those challenges?